 In 2005 Alexandr Vinokourov started the day sixth overall, attacked for an intermediate sprint and later jumped away at the finish to win the stage, taking enough time on Levi Leipheimer to rise up to fifth place and proof that the final day isn’t always a procession.

-The race has used an abbreviated version of the Champs Elysées but in 2013 exploited the full length.
-Again this temporary permission was a success and ASO are hoping to use the full length in 2014 although with a traditional daylight finish.
+The race used to take an abbreviated version of the Champs Elysées but in 2013 exploited the full length, a format that’s become a fixture now.